Here's a few good marijuana dog names you can use

 The easiest plan here is just to take a name that’s already sort of associated with pot, and then choose that.
 If you start at the casual, college dorm level of cannabis knowledge, you’ve got names like Jimi, Hendrix, Bob, and Marley.
 You’ve got Cheech or Chong, Tommy, or Marin.
 You’ve got Bill, Gates, Willie, Nelson, and Benson (after Doug).
 Hunter (S. Thompson) smoked a lot, and so (according to High Times) did Abe (Lincoln).

 Or, you could go a little deeper.
 Dr. Raphael Mechoulam is the “Godfather of THC,” an Israeli scientist who identified both THC and CBD, and spent his life studying the plant — both of his names might be cool.
 Jack Herer is “the Emperor of Hemp” — he basically started the modern legal weed movement by publishing “The Emperor Wears No Clothes” in 1985, after opening a head shop in 1973 (and his name is attached to one of the best strains around).
 Steve DeAngelo worked with Herer, and Keith Stroup is the founder of NORML.
 We appreciate both of their work, but we can probably agree that DeAngelo might make a better dog name than Stroup — sorry Keith.
+Alice B. Toklas (four good names, if you count Bea or Bee) is famous for her edibles as well.

 Of course, you could always go with Snoop if you wanted.
 That seems like a great Dogg’s name.